Skip to content

 We hope to include this kind of real life insight in our ambulance train exhibition due to launch in 2016.

 The book is available to view now in Search Engine, our library and archive centre.
-For details on how to access items from our library and archive see these pages.

 4 comments on “Work and Play on a First World War Ambulance Train